dnordstrom/plaintext.userstyles/README.md

 ### Usage

-Use the [Stylish](https://addons.mozilla.org/en-US/firefox/addon/stylish/) extension&mdash;or add the CSS to your [userChrome.css file](http://kb.mozillazine.org/index.php?title=UserChrome.css).
+Use the [Stylish](https://addons.mozilla.org/en-US/firefox/addon/stylish/) extension to install [the styles on userstyles.org](http://userstyles.org/styles/96333/mankind-s-precious-plain-text)&mdash;or add the CSS to your [userChrome.css file](http://kb.mozillazine.org/index.php?title=UserChrome.css).

 ### About Mankind’s Precious